About Sallisaw

 Sallisaw includes young families and senior householders and reflects a down-to-earth, semirural lifestyle focusing on activities such as online computer games, renting movies, indoor gardening, hunting, and fishing.
 Many residents keep their finances simple, paying bills in person and avoiding debt, which reflects the community’s practical and straightforward approach to financial management.

-The city is divided into four Wards.
-Download the Ward Map, and Zoning Map.
-Each ward is represented by an elected Commissioner, and the city as a whole is represented by an elected mayor.
-The city manager prepares a city budget each year and presents it for approval to the City of Sallisaw Board of Commissioners and others.
+Figure 1 illustrates the city divided into four Wards (link).
+Download the Ward Map (pdf), and Zoning Map (pdf).
+Each ward is represented by an elected Commissioner (link), and the city as a whole is represented by an elected mayor.

 Most of Sallisaw’s residents prefer a price-conscious approach, using coupons at discount centers and relying on television or newspapers to stay informed.
 Others are more likely to carry credit card balances and use convenience stores for fuel and incidentals.